jwworth/jakeworth/content/blog/examine-your-assumptions.md

 Assumptions are hazardous, because they can lead you down long and pointless roads of frustration.
 A huge part of successful debugging is to examine your assumptions.
-This concept is summarized well under the tip "'select' Isn't Broken" from _The Pragmatic Programmer_.
+This concept is summarized well under the tip "`select` Isn't Broken" from _The Pragmatic Programmer_.

 In pair programming, rejecting the bad assumption is easier to do.
 When my pair